range-et/PGL/README.md

 ## Usage / Installation

 Install it from the npm repository.
-Note that this method needs a npm folder to be set up with a build tool like parcel to package the visualisations
+Note that this method needs a npm folder to be set up with a build tool like parcel to package the visualizations

 ```
 npm i plebeiangraphlibrary
 ```
 There is a boiler plate example of this in [repository](https://github.com/range-et/pgl_example)

-Or head over to the github, download the pgl_module.js [Builds](https://github.com/range-et/PGL/tree/main/Build) file and then start using it as a standalone module.
+Or head over to the GitHub, download the pgl_module.js [Builds](https://github.com/range-et/PGL/tree/main/Build) file and then start using it as a standalone module.

 ## More examples